 This course is designed to provide students an environment for improving muscular strength, muscular endurance, and muscular flexibility.
 These three components of fitness will be addressed using a variety of equipment including free weights, bands, tubing, benches, and mats.
 Emphasis will be placed on proper technique and form, and safe execution of exercises.
-Transfers to both UC/CSU

-KINE-133B Intermediate Body Sculpting
+KINE-133B Intermediate Body Sculpting 1.5 Units 54 hours activity; 54 hours total

-Recommended Preparation: Completion of KINE-133 with a minimum grade of C.
+Recommended Preparation: Completion of KINE-133 with a minimum grade of С